-5.4.1 Open and ongoing engagement with the local community, businesses and other stakeholders has taken place in advance of and during the LDO process.
-Such engagement has been multi-faceted using different tools, methods, and channels to involve as many people as possible (see Section 7.4 for further details).
+5.4.1 Open and ongoing engagement with the local community, businesses and other stakeholders took place in advance of and during the LDO process.
+Such engagement has been multifaceted using different tools, methods, and channels to involve as many people as possible (see Section 7.4 for further details on the response to informal consultation).